SDB:How to Report a Printing Issue

 - Stop printing for your print queue.
 As user 'root' run "cupsdisable <queue_name>" (replace <queue_name> with your print queue name).

 - Clean up all your print queues.
-As user 'root' run "cancel -a" which completely removes all existing (old) print jobs (including job history) in all print queues.
+As user 'root' run "cancel -a" or since CUPS 1.7 "cancel -a -x" which completely removes all existing (old) print jobs (including job history) in all print queues.

 - As normal user print the exact example file where printing fails from the particular application program.